-Pride & Equality (P&E) SGU exists for the benefit of all members of the university in the hope of enriching their experience at SGU.
-As a result, the organization is open to anyone and everyone.
+P&E SGU exists for the benefit of all members of the university in the hope of enriching their experience at SGU.
+As a result our organization is open to anyone and everyone.
 P&E SGU is committed to the development of an atmosphere that is both open and equitable, specifically as that goal pertains to the needs of those who have been marginalized on the basis of their sexual and/ or gender orientations, and/ or identities.
-By working with a wide variety of excellent faculty and visiting professors, the club is able to offer a number of educational events and social activities throughout the term focusing on various aspects of the LGBT community.
-PrideandEqualitySGU@gmail.com
+By working with a wide variety of excellent faculty and visiting professors, we are able to offer a number of educational events and social activities throughout the term focusing on various aspects of the LGBT community.

-The Significant Others Organization (SOO) is comprised of spouses and significant others of students and faculty who have relocated to attend St. George's University.
-The mission of the SO group is to facilitate the transition of the significant others and their families to Grenada, to provide social and recreational activities for significant others and their families, to act as an informal support group for significant others and their families, to participate in and organize philanthropic activities for the Grenadian community, and to work together with students and administrators of St. George's University on various projects and activities.
-Visit SOO at www.sgusignificantothers.org.
+The Significant Others Organization is comprised of spouses and significant others of students and faculty who have relocated to attend St. George's University.
+The mission of the SO group is to is to facilitate the transition of the significant others and their families to Grenada, to provide social and recreational activities for significant others and their families, to act as an informal support group for significant others and their families, to participate in and organize philanthropic activities for the Grenadian community, and to work together with students and administrators of St. George's university on various projects and activities. visit www.sgusignificantothers.org